 The building inspector will view the work undertaken and discuss any concerns or issues with the person on site.
-If remedial work is needed, the inspection will be failed and you will be asked to book a further inspection when it has been undertaken.
+If remedial work is identified, the inspection may be failed and you could be asked to book a further inspection when it has been undertaken.

-Any inspections that are failed will be charged at the standard inspection rate in force at the time, along with any 'reinspections'.
+All re-inspections will be charged at the standard inspection rate in force at the time.